StereoKit/StereoKit-Docs/docs/Pages/StereoKit/TexFormat/Bgra32.md

 </div>

 ## Description
-Red/Green/Blue/Transparency data channels, at 8 bits
+Blue/Green/Red/Transparency data channels, at 8 bits
-per-channel in linear color space.
-This is what you'll want most of the time you're dealing with color data!
-Matches well with the Color32 struct.
+per-channel in sRGB color space.
+This is a common swapchain format on Windows.